idheepan/sveltekit-tailwindcss-template/README.md

 ## Creating a project

-You can either clone this repo or use degit.
+Click the Use Template button on this [repo's page on github](https://github.com/idheepan/sveltekit-tailwindcss-template/) to create a new project based on this template.
+That is the easiest way.
+You can clone this repo or use `npx degit` as well.

 ```bash
 # create a copy from github repo